awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 arn:aws:us-east-2:111122223333:session/JohnDoe-1a2b3c4sEXAMPLE
 ```

-However, if the user ID is not available, the ARN is constructed this way instead:
+However, if the user ID isn't available, the ARN is constructed this way instead:

 ```
 arn:aws:us-east-2:111122223333:session/session-1a2b3c4sEXAMPLE